vijayanajay/simplest/docs/memory.md

   - **Be Specific**: Catch specific, custom application exceptions (`MEQSAPError` subclasses) first.
   - **Ignore Control Flow**: Explicitly catch and re-raise framework exceptions like `typer.Exit` *before* the generic `except Exception:` block to allow the framework to handle its own control flow.
   - **Alternative (Stricter Design)**: Adhere to a stricter pattern where command logic *never* calls `typer.Exit` directly, but instead raises specific, typed exceptions that the decorator is designed to map to exit codes.
 The immediate fix was to make the decorator more robust, but the long-term solution is to enforce the stricter pattern.

+### Structural Issue Discovered (2025-06-16)
+- **Symptom**: Tests for objective function validation failed, as they expected strict case-sensitive matching for function names (e.g., "SharpeRatio"), but the implementation allowed some case-insensitive variants (e.g., "sharperatio").
+- **Root Cause**: A lookup function (`get_objective_function`) was implemented with case-normalization logic (`name.lower()`, `key.lower()`), creating a discrepancy between the strict contract defined in example configurations and tests, and the more lenient behavior in the code.
+This led to inconsistent and unpredictable configuration validation.

+### Lesson & Design Principle
+- **Principle: Enforce Strict Configuration Contracts.** Configuration lookups, especially for string-based keys like function or strategy names, should be explicit and case-sensitive by default.
+Avoid "helpful" normalization (like case-insensitivity) in core logic, as it can hide user typos, create ambiguity, and lead to inconsistent behavior.
+If flexibility is needed, it should be an explicit design decision documented in an ADR, not an implicit implementation detail.
+- **Action**: When implementing registry or factory patterns that use string keys from user configuration, perform a direct key lookup.
+Ensure that error messages for failed lookups are clear and list the exact, case-sensitive names of available options.